 It’s common to worry about selecting ‘the right’ plan, and that can lead many to either abandon programs or not even select one in the first place.

 Is increasing metabolic rate the most important thing I can do to boost weight loss and fat burn?

 As you’re probably well aware, metabolism plays a role in how many calories you burn per day, but there is a good deal of misinformation when it comes to your metabolic rate.

 The first thing to know is that, while there are some factors you can change, others you cannot entirely; we all have slightly different metabolic rates depending on the following factors:

 - Activity level

-- Body composition (your fat to lean muscle ratio)
+- Body composition (your fat to lean muscle mass ratio)

 While genetics do play a role in your metabolic rate as well, it’s more complicated than you might think.
 People aren’t simply born with, or stuck with poor metabolic rates, though there are some gene variants that have been linked to a higher risk for being overweight.

 The good news is that it is true that you can target metabolism, through diet and exercise.
 But perhaps a better way to think about it is eating and working out so your body is functioning as best as it possibly can.
 By increasing your metabolism, you increase your overall calorie burn.
 However, even if you are able to increase your metabolic rate, most experts agree on a fundamental principle to weight loss is energy intake vs expenditure.